Fern-Aerell/RagdollPlayerWhenShot/README.md

 ## Installation
 1. Place `RagdollPlayerWhenShot.dll` in the `scripts` folder in the GTA V directory.
 2. Ensure that the required files are installed and set up correctly.

-## Author
-**Fern Aerell**

-## Disclaimer
-This mod is intended for single-player use.
-Use at your own risk.
-The author is not responsible for any issues that may arise from the use of this mod.